jnktsj/DNApi/examples/README.md

 Even if the predicted 3' adapter sequence is correct, `/POOR_QUALITY` will be attached when the mapping rate is below 20 for quality control.

-#### Tips for making `dnai` faster
+#### Tips for making `dnapi` faster
-In the default setting, `dnai` processes all reads in an input FASTQ.
+In the default setting, `dnapi` processes all reads in an input FASTQ.
 It is possible to make the computation faster if you subsample a portion of reads with `-p`.
-The following shell script snippet shows the example to use 1 million reads from an input FASTQ for `dnai` run.
+The following shell script snippet shows the example to use 1 million reads from an input FASTQ for `dnapi` run.

 ```shell
 # !/bin/sh